Are Maine Coons Cuddly?

 play fetch or come when called.
 They like attention but don’t always need to be held.

 If you want a loyal, affectionate cat that isn’t overly clingy, they’re a great choice.
-They show love in little ways—gentle head bumps, chirps, and staying close.
+They show love in little ways such as gentle head bumps, chirps, and staying close.

 Lap Cats or Close Companions?